axelarnetwork/interchain-token-service/docs/index.md

 ## StandardizedTokenProxy

-_Proxy contract for StandardizedToken contracts.
-Inherits from FixedProxy and implements IStandardizedTokenProxy._
+\_Proxy contract for StandardizedToken contracts.
+Inherits from FixedProxy.

 ### contractId